XAHICO/vertigo/README.md

 ## Cloud ML Models

 All inference is served from `vertigo.services.xahico.com`.
-Models are retrained continuously as new Gemini-verified samples are ingested.
+Models are retrained continuously as new Human-verified samples are ingested.

 | Model | Algorithm | Task | Input |
 |---|---|---|---|